Terraform

 Remember the following details when migrating from SDKv2 to the framework.

-in SDKv2 are available for the framework in each of the type-specific packages of terraform-plugin-framework-validators. - When the predefined validators do not meet your requirements, define custom validators
+- When the predefined validators do not meet your requirements, define custom validators

 Examples